nus-cs2103/website-base/admin/exams.md

 Note that you have **slightly more than ½ minute for each question**, which means you need to go through the questions fairly quickly.
 </div>

-Given the fast pace required by the paper, to be fair to all students, **you will not be allowed to clarify doubts about questions** (in Part 1) by talking to invigilators.
-* If a question is not clear, you can circle the question number in the question paper and write your doubt in the question paper, near that question.
-* If your doubt is justified %%(e.g. there is a typo in the question)%% or if many students found the question to be unclear, the examiner may decide to omit that question from grading.

 **Questions in Part 1 are confidential.** You are not allowed to reveal Part 1 content to anyone after the exam.
 All pages of the exam paper are to be returned at the end of the exam.

 <div class="full-mode">